-- Note 1: If the major shareholder is an institutional shareholder, it should write the name of the Institutional Shareholder - Note 2: Should write the name and the shareholding ratio of the major shareholders that holds the top 10 shareholdings - Note 3: A non-corporate shareholder its shareholding ratio as mentioned above should disclose the titles of the sponsor or donor (refer to the notices of the Judicial Yuan for inquiry.) as well as the ratio or sponsor; if the donor is deceased, please specify "deceased".
+- Note 1: If the major shareholder is an institutional shareholder, it should write the name of the Institutional Shareholder - Note 2: Should write the name and the shareholding ratio of the major shareholders that holds the top 10 shareholdings - Note 3: A non-corporate shareholder its shareholding ratio as mentioned above should disclose the titles of the sponsor or donor (refer to the notices of the Judicial Yuan for inquiry.) as well as the ratio or sponsor; if the donor is deceased, please specify "deceased". - Note 4: Most of the corporate shareholders are Japanese banks, JP Morgan or bank trust accounts.

-4. Information Disclosure of Professional Qualifications of Directors and Supervisors and Independence of Independent Directors
+4.Information Disclosure of Professional Qualifications of Directors and Supervisors and Independence of Independent Directors